-Once you are released from jail/prison how can you find a job?
+Once you are released from jail/prison, how can you find a job?

-The Texas Department of Criminal Justice has a website that is dedicated to helping formerly incarcerated people like yourself find work.
+The Texas Department of Criminal Justice has a website dedicated to helping formerly incarcerated people like yourself find work.
 The jobs selected for this website are done with the thought of helping you find work as quickly as possible after you are released from prison or jail.

 Closing thoughts on handling a CPS case while incarcerated